cjjohansen/favorite-city-weather/README.md

 # Getting started

 We assume node is installed.
-We assume that REST Client plugin has been isntalled in VSCODE.
+We assume that 'REST Client' plugin has been installed in VSCODE.

 > IMPORTANT You need to obtain your own openweather api key and replace it in \shared\configuration.ts

+Steps to get up and running

 * clone repository
 * run ``` npm install ```